sedostheatre/sedos.co.uk/input/policies.md

 This policy sets out:

 * Sedos’ commitment to ensuring all of its shows and other activities are conducted in a COVID-19 secure manner;
-* The COVID-19 related requirements that must be complied with in respect of any rehearsals, shows, classes, meetings or other activities conducted by Sedos members in the furtherance of Sedos’ aims (“Sedos Activities”);
+* The COVID-19 related requirements that must be complied with in respect of any rehearsals, shows, classes, meetings or other activities conducted by Sedos members in the furtherance of Sedos’ aims (“Sedos Activities”); and
-* The requirements of the Sedos ‘Track and Trace’ record; and
 * The specific plan for people that need to self-isolate and/or are identified as symptomatic.

 This policy should be read in conjunction with the prevailing government guidance on COVID-19 for professional and non-professional performing arts organizations as it is updated from time to time (the “Guidance”).
 The links to the Guidance can be found at the end of this policy.

 Responsibility for compliance with this policy shall rest with the Management Committee (led by the COVID Compliance Officer) under the supervision and guidance of the Board of Trustees.
 The Management Committee and COVID Compliance Officer may delegate day-to-day responsibility for compliance with this policy in respect of a specific Sedos Activity to a Session Leader in accordance with section E of this policy but shall regularly monitor that Sedos Activity to ensure compliance is being met and if it is not shall either take steps to ensure compliance or stop the Sedos Activity from proceeding.

 The COVID Compliance Officer shall be nominated by the Management Committee and at the date of this policy is: